MaddyGuthridge/COMP3141_Notes/Haskell/Running Haskell.md

 ## Using GHCup
 GHCup is a tool to install and manage versions of GHC, the Glorious Glasgow Haskell Compilation System.
 The setup script is available [here](https://www.haskell.org/ghcup/).

-GHCup also allows you to install a language server, allowing for better integration with your IDE, provided it supports the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
+GHCup also allows you to install a language server, allowing for better integration with your IDE (see [[VS Code integration]]), provided it supports the [Language Server Protocol](https://microsoft.github.io/language-server-protocol).

 ```sh
 # Run the REPL